 We have known for some time that poverty and student achievement are negatively correlated and while community schools receive some additional funding to support our efforts to mitigate the impact of generational poverty, we know that without this provision our funding levels are alarmingly insufficient to meet our children's needs.
 Simply put, it costs more for us to do this work and to do it effectively.
 Inside of our school walls we act as surrogate parents to our students.
 We constantly run activities before school, after school, on weekends, over breaks, and during the summer to help students make up ground academically.
 We work diligently to ensure that we are equipping our students with the skills they need to interact socially and professionally.
 We ensure that every student in our schools completes college courses while they are in high school.
 We track them after they leave us to provide support as they move to and through college.
 We constantly work to improve our ability to understand our students' cultures, experiences, and values to ensure they are reflected in our curriculum and instructional practices.
 During the pandemic we have adapted and reshaped our model of instruction several times to meet our students' academic, social, and emotional needs.
 We labor to find teachers who are willing to consistently go beyond the expectations of what the typical classroom teacher is expected to do.
-I would welcome any of you here to come visit our schools--there simply are no shortcuts to serving our students well.
-We do all of these things and so much more because our schoolars--in fact every child--deserves to go to a school that believes in them and is worthy of them.
+I would welcome any of you here to come visit our schools-there simply are no shortcuts to serving our students well.
+We do all of these things and so much more because our schools-there simply are no shortcuts to serving our students well.
+We do all of these things and so much more because our schools-there simply are no shortcuts to serving our students well.
+We do all of these things and so much more because our schools-richer simply are no shortcuts to serving our students well.
+We do all of these things and so much more because our schools-richer simply are no shortcuts to serving our students well.

-I must confess I was saddened when I learned that Quality Community School Support provision was not included in HB 1.
-This bill, which appears to be the comprehensive culmination of years of effort to provide K-12 schools with the resources they need, fails to put children who attend community schools on equal footing with those who attend traditional schools.
+HB 110 appears to be the comprehensive culmination of years of effort to provide K-12 schools with the resources they need and is clearly a strong step in the right direction.
+However it fails to put children who attend community schools on equal footing with those who attend traditional schools.
 A few years ago, the Fordham Foundation released a study that concluded that community schools located in the Big Eight cities receive on average \$4,092 fewer dollars per pupil when compared to the traditional school districts located in the Big Eight.
 Now it's true that community schools will see increased funding under this proposal, but this delta between traditional urban schools' funding and that of community schools will actually increase if no changes are made.
-I will also note that these proposed changes increase the funding for all community schools with the exception of one: the Dayton Early College Academy.
+This is why I am imploring you to fund the Quality Community School Fund at the Governor's proposed level of \$54 million.
+The Quality Community School Support Fund is the most efficient way for the legislature to support high performing community schools serving children in communities that have been historically under supported.